szlaskidaniel/purecloud-cherrypick-mails/README.md

 * save & refresh your settings

 ## misc
-This solution is not meant to be installed on PRD env. \It's just POC that CherryPicking mail interactions is possible via custom API usage
+This solution is not meant to be installed on PRD env. <br>It's just POC that CherryPicking mail interactions is possible via custom API usage
-Only untouched email interactions are visible via this solution.\
+Only untouched email interactions are visible via this solution.<br>
 Images (attachments) are not scaled, so bigger could go beyond frame with preview window.